symfony-si/symfony-docs-sl/cookbook/service_container/scopes.rst

 .. index::
-   single: Dependency Injection; Scopes
+   single: DependencyInjection; Scopes

-How to work with Scopes
+How to Work with Scopes
 =======================

 This entry is all about scopes, a somewhat advanced topic related to the